Two Days in Toronto: An Itinerary on How to Make the Most of 48 Hours

 For even more adrenaline, visitors can opt to complete a harness-assisted Edgewalk or keep things more civil with a glass of wine from the world’s highest wine cellar.
 Be sure to snap a photo or two from SkyPod, the highest observation platform in the Western Hemisphere.
 Or, if your 48-hour Toronto date coincides with a special occasion, make a reservation with a celebration package from the 360 Restaurant.

-An explosion of culture, style, and art the Distillery District marks the perfect conclusion to your first 24 hours in Queen City.
+Distillery District: An explosion of culture, style, and art the Distillery District at 55 Mill St marks the perfect conclusion to your first 24 hours in Queen City.
 Pretend you’ve been whisked away to Europe as you stroll past buskers, exposed brick walls, and a bevy of one-of-a-kind boutiques.
 Around each corner discover a new art gallery, spirit shop, or restaurant.

 Visitors lucky enough to stop by during the holidays will be treated to the twinkling string lights, festive decorations, and piping mugs of cocoa that make up the Distillery Winter Village.
 Admire the wall of locks fastened by couples that spell out ‘LOVE,’ or admire mixed media works at the Sculptors Society of Canada.

-Refuel after your long day of falls and skyscrapers with a smattering of tacos, gorditas, and tequila from El Catrin.
+Refuel after your long day of falls and skyscrapers with a smattering of tacos, gorditas, and tequila from El Catrin, located at 18 Tank House Lane.

-Next on your museum hit list is the Royal Ontario Museum (ROM).
+ROM Royal Ontario Museum: Next on your museum hit list is the Royal Ontario Museum (ROM) at 100 Queens Park.
 This edifice of precious jewels, dinosaurs, and meteorites has been educating visitors and locals alike for over a century.
 One of the largest museums in North America, take your time exploring over 30 galleries.

 Be sure to check out their collection of pieces from the Group of Seven as well as indigenous sculptures and mixed media works from First Nations, Inuit, and Metis.
 Before calling it a day, remember to check out the stunning Henry Moore bronze sculpture at the rear of the building in Grange Park.

-Fancy a taste of luxury?
+Casa Loma: Fancy a taste of luxury?
 Conclude your final precious hours in Queen City with a heavy pinch of Gothic Revival plus some mouthwatering steak.
-Make your way to the famous Casa Loma Castle to experience a period of European elegance and splendor.
+Make your way to the famous Casa Loma Castle at 1 Austin Terrace to experience a period of European elegance and splendor.

 Soak in collections of antique furniture, cars, and artwork from the Group of Seven.
 After the castle tour, treat yourself to dinner at BlueBlood Steakhouse.
-This one-of-a-kind dining escape has been voted the best steakhouse in Toronto and promises to wow.
+This one-of-a-kind dining escape.
+In fact, it’s been voted the best steakhouse in Toronto and promises to wow.
 Tuck into a juicy Porterhouse, or order the caviar to truly feel like a royal.

-Got a spare hour?
+Alternative Option – Nathan Phillips Square: Got a spare hour?
 Tourists in need of a classic selfie in front of the multi-colored Toronto sign can make the trek to Nathan Philips Square.
-Name after the former mayor, this plaza also features ice skating during the winter.
+Named after the former mayor, this plaza also features ice skating during the winter.
+Find it at 100 Queen St W.

 Other Options for Foodies